wuqiang1985/i18n-helper/README_en.md

 ## Roadmap

-- [] Webpage multilingual display anomaly detection
+- [ ] Webpage multilingual display anomaly detection
-- [] Rich extraction files (po, csv, excel, etc.)
+- [ ] Rich extraction files (po, csv, excel, etc.)
-- [] Add git mode, only transfer the AST package and extract the files that are currently changed
+- [ ] Add git mode, only transfer the AST wrap and extract the files that are currently changed
-- [] Entry extraction cleanMode, currently if there is no entry in the code, the extracted file will still have
+- [ ] Word extraction cleanMode, currently if there is no word in the code, the extracted file will still have
-- [] cli internationalization, with automatic translation, it should be soon

 ## Other